 NH and the northeastern US, is home to the greatest diversity of breeding bird species in the continental US.88 NH supports more than 300 different species of birds.
 Many species, including warblers and thrushes, have, in some cases, 90% of their global population breeding in this region.
 However, the populations of many seemingly common species are declining at alarming rates.
-For NH's breeding bird species, 37% (69 species) have increasing or stable populations, 35% (65 species) are in decline and 28% (52 species) have uncertain or
+For NH's breeding bird species, 37% (69 species) have increasing or stable populations, 35% (65 species) are in decline and 28% (52) species) have uncertain or unknown population trends.89 Shrubland bird populations are experiencing the greatest decline.
+The top threats to populations in the northeast include: climate change; forest fragmentation and conversion to commercial and residential development; and incompatible forest management or land use.90 Wind farms are another deadly threat to birds, but clearly little in comparison to climate change.91 Climate change is expected to affect bird populations across the world quite rapidly over the next 50 or more years.
+It will affect the geographic range of these sensitive animals along elevational gradients, shifting breeding

-NH Bird Species predicted to lose summer and winter ranges Bird Name Summer Range Lost Winter Range Lost Bohemian Waxwing (Bombycilla garrulus) 100% 52% Canada Warbler (Cardellina canadensis) 100% Black-Throated Blue Warbler (Setophaga caerulescens) 100% 40% Blackburnian Warbler (Setophaga caerulescens) 100% Evening Grosbeak (Coccothraustes vespertinus) 98% 58% Black-Throated Green Warbler (Setophaga virens) 98% 30% Source: National Audubon Societ Report: A Primer for Practitioners Contributors: Gary Langham, Just Auer, Geoff LeBaron, Connie Sanc y.
+NH Bird Species predicted to lose summer and winter ranges Bird Name Summer Range Lost Winter Range Lost Bohemian Waxwing (Bombycilla garrulus) 100% 52% Canada Warbler (Cardellina canadensis) 100% 7 Black-Throated Blue Warbler (Setophaga caerulescens) 100% 40% Blackburnian Warbler (Setophaga caerulescens) 100% Evening Grosbeak (Coccothraustes vespertinus) 98% 58% Black-Throated Green Warbler (Setophaga virens) 98% 30% ranges to higher latitudes and higher altitudes.92

+Source: National Audubon Society.
 2014.
-Audubon's Birds National Audubon Soci :in Schuetz, Candan Soyk hez, Trish Distler.
-Versio and Climate Change ety, New York. an, Chad Wilsey, Tom n 1.2.
+Audubon's Birds and Climate Change Report: A Primer for Practitioners.
+National Audubon Society, New York.
+Contributors: Gary Langham, Justin Schuetz, Candan Soykan, Chad Wilsey, Tom Auer, Geoff LeBaron, Connie Sanchez, Trish Distler.
+Version 1.2.